 [In this figure] The microscopic image of the cross-section of rice leaf.

 When you zoom in to have a closer view, you will see vascular bundles set inside the veins.
 Leaf cells with many chloroplasts can absorb the sunlight and perform photosynthesis.
 You can also see some large, bubble-shaped cells called Bulliform cells.
 Bulliform cells can regulate the water evaporation from the leaves.

 The flowers are the reproductive parts of plants.
 The flowers often have brightly colored petals to attract pollinators.
 In the center of a flower, there are female parts called pistils and male parts called the stamen.
-In this slide of lily flower, you can see the pollen grains inside the pollen sac of the anther (the structure at the tip of stamen).
+In this slide of the lily flower, you can see the pollen grains inside the pollen sac of the anther (the structure at the tip of the stamen).
 Mature pollen grains will be released and carried by wind or insects to pistils.

 [In this figure] The anatomy of lily flowers.

 The lily flowers contain a pistil, several stamens, and petals.
 The cross-section of a lily anther shows the pollen sac containing many pollen grains inside.
 Pollen grains are very beautiful and delicate viewing by a higher magnification.